rishirajvishwakarmacode/VendorMgmt_sys/README.md

 ### Data Validation in Serializers

 ## API Endpoints.
 The API contains endpoints for CRUD operations on vendor model and Purhase_order model.
 Here are some examples, on using API endpoints.
+API endpoints

 | Task | Endpoint |
 | --- | --- |